Coursescsharp/LINQFundamentalsCSharp10/README.md

 * **Union** will not give us any duplicates thar are bewtween the two list.
 * **UnionBy** will not give us any duplicates thar are bewtween the two list.
 * **Concat** will give us the duplicates thar are bewtween the two list.

+# Using the Join cluase to combine two collections

+* Perform an equijoin (inner join) between two or three collections
+    - At least one property in each collection must share equal values
+    - Using the **Join** method we need to specify the following parameters:
+        * Outer sequence -> From the query starts
+        * Inner sequence
+        * outerKeySelector
+                            -> This two parameters are used to specify a filed whose value should be mach using lambda expression in order to include element in the result.
+        * innerKeySelector
+        * result selector -> Used to formulate the result

+* Create a one-to-many using group join
+* Simulate a left outer join